What Does the New ISO Standard Mean for L&D Measurement?

 We have the Katzell/Kirkpatrick/Phillips five levels for program evaluation, but this accounts for only five to 10 of the 100-plus metrics we have in learning.
 How about the rest, including metrics for use at the department level (for example, percentage of on-time completions and reach) and for organized informal learning (for example, performance support), which is becoming increasingly popular?

 Contrast the state of L&D measurement in particular and our profession in general to that of more mature professions such as accounting, chemistry, or biology.
 These mature professions have agreed-upon frameworks and a common language that facilitates understanding and communication among practitioners, as well as the development of standardized curricula at universities and conferences.
 For example, accounting has four types of measures (income, expense, assets, and liabilities) and three basic statements (income, balance sheet, and cash flow).
-Accounting terms are well defined, and accountants agree on how to calculate and use their measures.
+Accounting terms are well-defined, and accountants agree on how to calculate and use their measures.
 A comprehensive framework and common language are the foundation for any profession.

 Standard names and definitions are also important if a profession is to mature.
 Imagine if accountants did not agree on how to calculate the values of the measures in the financial statements.
 Imagine if scientists did not agree on the properties of the elements in the periodic table.
 It is hard to advance as a profession when there is no agreement on terminology.